lunsdorf/lightpress/README.md

 });
 ```

-Any other error is considered unexpected, and Lightpress will therefore respond with a generic `500` error.
+Any other error from a handler is considered unexpected, and Lightpress will therefore respond with a generic `500` error.

+If sending the response fail for technical reasons, the error is logged and the response destroyed.
+Lightpress does not try to send another response, since headers or part of the body may have been sent already.

 ## Handler Factories